-- The Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) has to provide an evaluation report for the EAG law package until 31 December 2023, including the status of implementation of renewable energy communities (RECs). - The NRA (E-Control) has to produce a cost/benefit analysis at the end of 2024 assessing if the contribution of RECs to the system costs, including in particular balancing energy costs is appropriate and equitable.
+- ▶ The Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) has to provide an evaluation report for the EAG law package until 31 December 2023, including the status of implementation of renewable energy communities (RECs).
+The report is still in progress. - ▶ The NRA (E-Control) has to produce a cost/benefit analysis at the end of 2024 assessing if the contribution of RECs to the system costs, including in particular balancing energy costs is appropriate and equitable.
 The report will provide input to potential adjustments to the EAG law package.